lrinkedewit/unit-11-auth-redo/README.md

 Bcrypt was developed to reduce the effectiveness of rainbow tables.
 Passwords are encrypted with a random string (known as a salt).
 The string that is encrypted is no longer a common password (since there a random string of characters following it).
 As long as the salt is known for a specific password, the original password can then be generated.

 ##EJS
-We also be working with [EJS](https://github.com/tj/ejs), a html templating library that creates web pages with variable content on the server end.
+We will also be working with [EJS](https://github.com/tj/ejs), an html templating library that creates web pages with variable content on the server end.

 ![](http://www.michaelgallego.fr/images/posts/2012-11-26-client-side-1.png)

-Unlike Single Page Applications (SPA) - where part of the pages is generated after the HTML file is rendered to the page via AJAX, the HTML (and DOM) is full constructed on the server end.
-There are many templating library out there:
+Unlike Single Page Applications (SPA) - where part of the pages is generated after the HTML file is rendered to the page via AJAX, the HTML (and DOM) is fully constructed on the server end.
+There are many templating libraries out there:

  - Jade
  - EJS